pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/guide/key-value-lists.md

 You might need to use a key value list to present for example your sources or the authors of a report.
 The PBOML Editor allows you to create key value pairs with the *Key-Value List slice*.
 Here’s how to get started:

-1. First add a key-value slice as explained in the [*Add a slice*](./structure-your-document.html#add-a-slice) ection
+1. First add a key-value slice as explained in the [*Add a slice*](./structure-your-document.html#add-a-slice) section

 ::: info
 In a report, you should indicate the meaning of the keys and values: for example, variables and sources; or, name and email; etc.